SOS: 3 Tips to Reduce Climate Action Fatigue.

 2) We can talk with our pets, plants, and nature and imagine them talking back.
 Take a photo, write a story or poem, or create artwork, and share this special time with someone.

-3) Plant some seeds or create a recycled insect habitat for some fun practical nature-reconnecting activities.
+3) Plant some seeds or create a recycled insect habitat for some fun practical nature-reconnecting activities. that is also a creative and fun action which supports life.

-S.O.S (Sustainability of Self...as part of a whole living organism) was born from findings whilst undertaking a Masters in
+S.O.S (Sustainability of Self... as part of a whole living organism) was born from findings whilst undertaking a Masters in

 If you are feeling the need for professional help please contact: